MeteoSwiss/pyrad/README.md

 Python Radar Data Processing

 # What is Pyrad?
-Pyrad is a real-time data processing framework developed by MeteoSwiss.
+Pyrad is a real-time data processing framework developed by MeteoSwiss and MeteoFrance.
 The framework is aimed at processing and visualizing polar data from individual weather radars as well as composite Cartesian products both off-line and in real time.
 It is written in the Python language.
 The framework is version controlled and automatic documentation is generated based on doc-strings.